 In addition to Emily's litigation practice, she addresses administrative matters, advising employers on charges and complaints pending before state agencies, including the California Department of Fair Employment and Housing and California Division of Labor Standards Enforcement.
 Moreover, her in-house experience guides her advisory practice.
 While at Littler, she was selected to serve on a secondment to a global biotech firm where she advised and consulted on various management and human resources issues, including disciplinary actions, terminations, and workplace investigations.

-Emily is a member of the firm's Diversity and Inclusion Advisory Subcommittee.
+Emily is co-chair of the firm's Career Advocacy Program (CAP) and a member of the Diversity and Inclusion Advisory Subcommittee.
 Before joining Littler, she was a litigation associate at a law firm in San Diego, where she handled employment, complex business, unfair competition and false advertising matters.
 After law school, she served as a judicial law clerk to the Hon.
 Louisa S. Porter of the U. S. District Court for the Southern District of California.
 During law school, she clerked for the California Attorney General's Office, was a teaching assistant, and a member of the San Diego International Law Journal.